 One of the core concepts that make blockchains work is the concept of asymmetric cryptography also known as public-key cryptography.
 With symmetric cryptography, you encrypt and decrypt a message using the same key (like a padlock).

 With asymmetric cryptography, you encrypt and decrypt a message using two different keys, the public key, and the private key.
 The keys always come in pairs.
 If you encrypt a message with a public key it must be decrypted with the corresponding private key and vice versa.
 This boils down to a simple concept: Your key pair is your identity on the blockchain.

 Your Key Pair is Your Identity

 The keys were intentionally named public and private key.
-You can share your public key with anybody that wants to send you funds.
-Your private key, as the name suggests, should remain private under all circumstances, because it allows you to spend your funds.
-If somebody else gets their hands on your private key, they can access and steal your funds.
+You can share your public key with anybody that wants to send you money.
+Your private key, as the name suggests, should remain private under all circumstances, because it allows you to spend your money.
+If somebody gets their hands on your private key, they can access and steal your funds.

 The real-life comparison you will hear most often is your public key being like your address.
 You can give it to anybody that wants to send you a letter.
 Your private key is like the key to your postbox.
 Only this key lets you access your mail and you wouldn’t hand it to a stranger.
 If you want to learn about this concept in more detail, you will find a more in-depth explanation in the Advanced Level and an exact description in the Expert Level.

 Your keys are important for sending and receiving transactions.
 Technically, a transaction is a message to all nodes on the network.
 This message includes how much of your money you want to send, and to whom.
 This information is then encrypted with your private key, a step we call signing a transaction.

 A digital signature works similar to how you authorize real-life transactions using your “analog” signature.
 Even with modern supercomputers, it is infeasible to forge such a digital signature.
 The type of public-key cryptography used in blockchains is one of the safest means of encryption available today.